Q. Critically analyse the poem Stings by Sylvia Plath.

 He was sweet,

-In this part of the poem, the speaker describes someone who moves quickly, using “eight great bounds” to show how fast and powerfully the person is moving.
-The term “great scapegoat” suggests this person might be blamed for things that are not their fault, as a scapegoat is unfairly made to take the blame for others.
+The term “great scapegoat” suggests this person might be blamed for things that are not his fault, as a scapegoat is unfairly made to take the blame for others.

 Stanza 10